cedx/enum.js/README.md

 ## Usage

 ### Create the enumeration
-Just use the `Enum.create()` method with an object literal containing scalar values:
+Just use the `Enum.create()` method with an object literal containing scalar values (e.g. only booleans, numbers and strings):

 ```javascript
 const {Enum} = require('@cedx/enum');